MohammadAlmomani/FUZZZY2--Fractional-Order-PID/README.md

 # FUZZZY2--Fractional-Order-PID
-An Optimal Nonlinear Type-2 Fuzzy FOPID Control Design Based on Integral Performance Criteria Using FSM To run this code, Run "A1_main.m". it is better to run each section alone because the time consuming. the code is generated the data then ectract the information from the data
+To Run This code you need : FOMCON Toolbox for MATLAB An Optimal Nonlinear Type-2 Fuzzy FOPID Control Design Based on Integral Performance Criteria Using FSM To run this code, Run "A1_main.m". it is better to run each section alone because the time consuming. the code is generated the data then ectract the information from the data
 This job is related to the following published paper in: